bblevinsGIS/RisingTides/README.md

 # RisingTides
-Rising Tides project files

-# This file is strictly for the final paper of Rising Tides (.pdf).
+This file is strictly for the final paper of Rising Tides (.pdf).

-# Editing has been closed.
+Editing has been closed.